microsoft/azuredevopslabs/labs/java/settingvstsproject/readme.md

 1. After a few moments, the code will be imported.

 1. There is one more repository you need to import - "**MyShuttleCalc**".
 Repeat the same steps.
-Click on the repo drop-down in the upper left (in the grey toolbar) and select **New repository**
+Click on the repo drop-down in the upper left (in the grey toolbar) and select **New repository**.

     ![Import a repository in the Code Hub](images/import-repo.png)